 Here’s those all important links from:

 And here’s a link to the podcast,

 So, after discussing this topic with my “editor”, – and Darlin’ Husband – he got super enthusiastic about this subject regaling me with a list as long as your arm about it.
-I learned the makes of many, many memorable cars, and here’s my Top 5.
-And a wee bonus (in)post all about his theory about KITT from Knight Rider by Darlin’ Husband.
+I learned the makes of lots of many, many memorable cars, and here’s my Top 5.
+And a wee bonus (in)post all about Darlin’ Husband’s theory about KITT from Knight Rider written by the man himself.

 The Ferrari 250 GT California in Ferris Buellers Day Off (1986)